Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 The three parts are sufficient to calculate new endpoints with given actuator angles/positions and the inverse kinematics.

+# Overview of mathematical methods

+* Denavit-Hartenberg is used for setup and calculating forward kinematics
+* screw theory is used for setup and formula basis for Paden-Kahan based inverse kinematics
+* geometric algebra (Clifford algebra, multivectors) is used to deduce the algorithms for Paden-Kahan subproblems
+* quaternions, dual quaternions are used to store position and orientation (translations and rotations) values

 # Literature about screw theory, Paden-Kahan / canonical subproblems

 With the exception of most of the books, all the following literature was available free, being Open Access, source code (e.g. on github) or as pre-printed versions.
 I especially recommend buying the smaller, less expensive Pardos-Gotor book.